Accessibility Services

 A final Zoom/in-person meeting to answer any questions and ensure the proper steps are implemented.
 If it is a New York-based film festival, a final walkthrough prior to the festival can be arranged.

-At the end of the day, these consultations mitigate the risk that film festivals and events take by not preparing for these scenarios.
-Especially as accessibility and disability are finally being given the consideration that they should have had all along.
+Ultimately, these consultations mitigate the risk that film festivals and events face by not preparing for such scenarios.
+Especially as accessibility in venues and trigger warnings in film festivals is finally being considered, they should have had them all along.

 If you are interested in speaking about my Accessibility Services, please email me at: